-All employees must provide results of T.B. skin test or chest x-ray, hepatitis screening and proof of Covid vaccination at commencement of employment and where required thereafter.
+All employees must provide results of T.B. skin test or chest x-ray, and hepatitis screening at commencement of employment and where required thereafter.

 Preventative Hepatitis B Vaccine will be provided free of charge to any staff member who may be directly or indirectly exposed to blood and/or body fluids.
 Hepatitis B vaccine is administered in a series of three doses with the second dose given one month from the first dose, the third six months from the first dose.
 Proof of seroconversion is required.